SLE curves and natural parametrization: Proof of ( ) Proof of (14)

 \subsection{Remainder of proof}

 To finish the proof, we need to consider $z,w$ that are close.
-In this case we will take a stopping time $\sigma$ such that $z,w$ are not so close in the domain $H_\sigma$.
-The next lemma is easy, but it is useful to state it.
+In this case, we will take a stopping time $\sigma$ such that $z,w$ are not so close in the domain $H_\sigma$.
+The next lemma is easy, but it is useful to state it. \begin{lemma} There exists $c > 0$ such that the following is true.
+Suppose $z$, $w \in\Half, u \geq0$ and $\sigma$ is a stopping time for $\mathit{SLE}_\kappa$ such that